tc-imba/tc-imba.github.io/content/research/brick/index.md

 + User applications are run in docker containers (docker in docker) to prevent malicious code from developers
 + A docker compose file is provided to deploy all services rapidly

-# Future Work
+# Brick Playground

-Though the minimal service is out of box and ready to use, there are still many challenges before it can be published:
+Though the minimal service is out of box and ready to use, there are still many challenges before it can be published.
+These are solved in the playground.

 + The minimal service only supports basic authorization, the permission of users are not well handled
 + We built the service based on many scalable tools, while the scalability of the service hasn't been evaluated